 Philo is a great way to watch VH1 without cable.
 Philo, as you may already know, is an up-and-coming skinny bundle service that is quickly catching up to its longer-tenured competition in terms of channel availability, features, and platform support – not to mention fans and subscribers.
 One of the big reasons to choose Philo as a way to watch VH1 without cable is Philo’s competitive pricing.
 The service offers subscribers their choice of two base packages: one that costs $16 per month and another that costs $20 per month.
 Both of those two bundles include VH1, so VH1 fans can take their pick.
 You can test out either one for free by taking advantage of the service’s free trial offer – to get your hands on that, just click on the link below.

 Sling TV qualifies as a veteran in the relatively young skinny bundle market.
 It has built a loyal following thanks in part to its unique subscription structure.
 With Sling TV, you don’t choose between bundles of various sizes – instead, you start with one (or both) of two base packages and then build your dream bundle by picking up as many (or as few) “extras” as you want.
 The extras are small and affordable add-on bundles of channels grouped by category.
 So what does all this mean to those of us wanting to watch VH1 without cable?
 It means you’ll want to look for the “Lifestyle Extra” bundle, which is $5 per month.
-You can add it on to either base package – the $20/month Sling Orange or the $25/month Sling Blue (or both for $40/month).
-That means your answer to the question of how to watch VH1 without cable could cost you as little as $25/month (Sling Orange plus Lifestyle Extra) – and that’s after the week-long free trial, of course, which you can sign up for via the link below.
+You can add it on to either base package – the $25-per-month Sling Orange or the $25-per-month Sling Blue (you can get both for $40 per month).
+That means your answer to the question of how to watch VH1 without cable could cost you as little as $30 per month (a single base package plus Lifestyle Extra) – and that’s after the week-long free trial, of course, which you can sign up for via the link below.

 Can I Watch VH1 on Roku, Fire TV, Apple TV, or Chromecast?